webscraperio/web-scraper-documentation/docs/Selectors/Text selector.md

  * selector - [CSS selector] [css-selector] for the element from which data will be extracted.
- * multiple - multiple records are being extracted.
+ * multiple type - multiple records are being extracted.
 Usually should not be checked.
-If you want to use multiple text selectors within one page with multiple checked then you might actually need [Element selector] [element-selector].
+If you want to use multiple text selectors within one page with multiple checked then you might actually need
+ * column count - the number of columns returned when multiple type is set to `Multiple Records in Multiple Columns`
+ [Element selector] [element-selector].

 ## Use cases